achewink/vpon-sdk/android/android.en.md

 * The right sidebar tells you where you are in current article.
 * Besides, please click the higher right corner language bar for your favored language and platforms if you are in need of theses.

-Still have prolems?
+Still have problems?
 Please send us,[Vpon FAE](mailto:fae@vpon.com).
 We will render the best service for you.

 > **Note**: If you used the previous version of vpon SDK, please read this first: [How to update to the new version of SDK4.2.x]({{site.baseurl}}/android/latest-news/update-to-SDK4_2_x/)